-Reinsurance will be a long-term requirement for Fortress's general insurance non-auto business.
+Reinsurance is a long-term requirement for Fortress's general insurance non-auto business.
 Fortress has multiple providers for quota share and catastrophe reinsurance protection.
 Fortress has negotiated typical terms with its reinsurance partners, including exposure limits, premium payment, ceding commission structure, risk and claims administration.
 Fortress will participate in policies to a maximum limit of \$1,500,000 with reinsurance cover at 70%, capping the single-loss exposure of Fortress to \$450,000.
 Fortress's risk exposure is further covered by catastrophe reinsurance for severe natural disaster occurrences over a certain threshold of losses which is reviewed multiple times per year to ensure adequate coverage.
 A retention amount is negotiated and all losses above this threshold are covered by the reinsurer up to a certain limit.
 These benchmarks are adjusted regularly as the portfolio grows and exposure changes.

 Fortress is governed by the Alberta Insurance Act and supervised by the Alberta Superintendent of Insurance.
-It operates in all four western Canadian Provinces, the Territories and expects to expand into Ontario in 2022.
+It operates in all four western Canadian Provinces, Ontario and the Territories.